-Lovey, blankie, transitional object – there are quite a few names for the very special thing a young child picks out to be his home-away-from-home and sense of security when a parent is not around.
+Lovey, blankie, transitional object – there are quite a few names for the very special thing a young child picks out to be her home-away-from-home and sense of security when a parent is not around.
 There are also thousands of objects a child might choose, from the more expected – a stuffed animal or a special blanket – to the more unconventional – from a plastic hammer to one of your hats that Baby has decided is theirs now.

-It’s sweet to see your little one all cuddled up to his beloved wind-up tractor, but aside from the worry about the meltdown that may happen if a toddler’s comfort object gets lost, many parents find themselves wondering whether their children are relying too much on their comfort objects or whether relying on a comfort object may be a sign of insecurity.
+It’s sweet to see your little one all cuddled up to her beloved wind-up tractor, but aside from the worry about the meltdown that may happen if a toddler’s comfort object gets lost, many parents find themselves wondering whether their children are relying too much on their comfort objects or whether relying on a comfort object may be a sign of insecurity.
 This can lead parents to wonder whether they should start to guide their children away from using comfort objects.

 When should children start to let go of comfort objects?

 First, it’s important to note that children who rely on or are especially attached to comfort objects are not more insecure than children who are less attached to them.
 Different people develop different coping mechanisms at different times, and for many young children, the point when they realize that their parents are separate people from them – who they will have to learn to be apart from sometimes – comes around the same time that they start to attach to an object.
 This object, which psychologists refer to as a transitional object, can help young children transition away from being with their parents while still feeling calm and secure.

 A comfort object can be a part of a young child’s life for years.
 Generally, young children start to let go of these objects, a little bit at a time, on their own as they get older and start to develop other coping mechanisms for dealing with stress or anxiety.
 Children who don’t start to let go of their comfort objects on their own those may start to gradually wean themselves away from them once they’ve started school, due to peer pressure.
 Children may start out depending less on comfort objects during the day, and then eventually start to let go at night as well.